joshnuss/ludwig-play/README.md

 # Ludwig AI Example

-This is a barebones folder structure for [Ludwig](https://uber.github.io/ludwig).
+This is a barebones folder structure for messing around with [Ludwig](https://uber.github.io/ludwig).

 ## Setup